 - 1. Clear a date and time with the members of your committee (as noted above, this should probably be done well in advance, with plenty of lead time). - 2.
-Reserve a meeting room and a laptop (if needed) through the PhD program office (Debbie DeWolfe at ddewolfe@brandeis.edu - 3.
+Reserve a meeting room and a laptop (if needed) through the PhD program office (Debbie DeWolfe at ddewolfe@brandeis.edu) - 3.
 At least three weeks before the defense, request the proposed date, time, and place of the defense in a letter submitted electronically to the Director of the Ph.D.
 Program (see Appendix 4).
 Develop a structured abstract of your dissertation for circulation to the Heller community that includes background for the problem, research questions, theoretical framework, data and methods, results and policy implications.
 The abstract, which should be no more than 1-1/2 pages single spaced, must be approved by your chair before it is submitted with your defense request letter.
-Defenses may not proceed without approval by the program.

-- 4. Provide one hard copy of your dissertation and abstract to all members of your committee and an electronic copy to the Ph.D.
+Defenses may not proceed without approval by the program. - 4.
+Provide one hard copy of your dissertation and abstract to all members of your committee and an electronic copy to the Ph.D.
 Program Office at least two weeks prior to the defense. - 5.
 Dissertation defenses are academic events.
 Please do not provide refreshments for the committee and guests during your hearing.
 Food can be shared after the defense has concluded.

-An announcement will be place in the Heller Bulletin and copies of your abstract will be distributed to the Heller community by email.
+An announcement will be distributed to the Heller community by email.

-As with the proposal hearing, all members of the committee must be present for the dissertation defense, and the Director of the Ph.D.
+As with the proposal hearing all members of the committee should be present for the dissertation defense, and the Director of the Ph.D.
 Program will make exceptions only for unusual circumstances.
 Defenses, like proposal hearings, are open to all members of the Heller community, and the same procedures are followed.
 At the end of the hearing, the committee will ask you and the audience to leave the room while they confer on evaluating the thesis and any necessary revisions.
-The committee will either: (1) approve the dissertation; (2) defer action pending minor revisions and chair approval; (3) defer action pending major revisions and full committee review; (4) defer action pending major revisions and a full committee hearing; and (5) reject the dissertation.
+The committee will either: (1) approve the dissertation; (2) defer action pending minor revisions and chair approval; (3) defer action pending major revisions and a full committee hearing; and (5) reject the dissertation.
 The Committee will record its decision on the appropriate form and submit it to the Ph.D.
 Program Office.